 We take every aspect of your personal profile into consideration when calculating your admissions chances.

 We would like to get a better sense of you.
 Please respond to one of the following prompts (400 word limit).
-Applicants to the Human-Centered Engineering major will select the 6th prompt.
+Applicants to the Human-Centered Engineering major will select the fifth prompt.

-Each year at University Convocation, the incoming class engages in reflective dialogue around a common text.
-What book would you recommend for your class to read and explore together – and why?
+1. Each year at University Convocation, our incoming class engages in reflective dialogue with the author of a common text.
+What book by a living author would you recommend for your incoming class to read and why would this be an important shared text?

-Human-Centered Engineering (HCE) Applicants: One goal of a Jesuit education is to prepare students to serve the Common Good.
+5. Human-Centered Engineering (HCE) Applicants only: One goal of a Jesuit education is to prepare students to serve the Common Good.
 Human-Centered Engineering at Boston College integrates technical knowledge, creativity, and a humanistic perspective to address societal challenges and opportunities.
 What societal problems are important to you and how will you use your HCE education to solve them?

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.